 Anything Under the Sun

-I discussed "Anything Under the Sun" with listeners for Philosophy in Action Radio on Wednesday, 29 August 2012.
-Listen to or download the podcast below.
+I discussed "Anything Under the Sun" with listeners on 29 August 2012.
+Listen to or download this episode of Philosophy in Action Radio below.

 Questions on any and all topics were welcome!